Emerson/ServicesExample/README.md

 # Service Example

-This repo is an example of service oriented architecture using different technologies.
-Based loosely on Reddit, the idea is to break up the major pieces of functionality into individual providers and consumers.
-Due to the nature of token based authentication, in the wild this service would need to be run over SSL to avoid man in the middle attacks.
-Everything here is **work in progress...**
+This repo is a personal exploration into the world of service oriented architecture.
+Based on the goal of eventually recreating Reddit, the idea is to break up the major pieces of functionality into individual providers and consumers using different technologies.
+Everything here is a **work in progress** and is not meant for production.

 ## Tests